FoundatioFx/Foundatio/README.md

 Allows you to run a long running process (in process or out of process) with out worrying about it being terminated prematurely.
 We provide a few different ways of defining a job based on your use case.

-1. **Jobs**: All jobs must derive from the  [`JobBase` class](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Jobs/JobBase.cs).
-You can then run jobs by calling `RunAsync()` on the job or passing it to the [`JobRunner` class](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Jobs/JobRunner.cs).
+1. **Jobs**: All jobs must derive from the [`IJob` interface](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Jobs/IJob.cs).
+We also have a [`JobBase` base class](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Jobs/JobBase.cs) you can derive from which provides a JobContext and logging.
+You can then run jobs by calling `RunAsync()` on the job or by creating a instance of the [`JobRunner` class](https://github.com/exceptionless/Foundatio/blob/master/src/Core/Jobs/JobRunner.cs) and calling one of the Run methods.
 The JobRunner can be used to easily run your jobs as Azure Web Jobs.

   #### Sample